gwtwod/humioapi/README.md

 * Ingest data to Humio, although you probably want to use Filebeat for anything other than one-off things to your sandbox.
 * CLI companion tool available at [humiocli](https://github.com/gwtwod/humiocli).
 * Create and update parsers.
-* (*Work in progress*) An updateable timeseries, which can follow a moving timewindow using relative modifiers, optionally querying only the changed timewindow since previous update.
+* (*PoC*) An updateable timeseries, which can follow a moving timewindow using relative modifiers, optionally querying only the changed timewindow since previous update.

 ## Usage